Office: AL 532

 Phone: (619) 594-0930

-Sarah S. Elkind (University of Michigan, 1994) teaches environmental, California and public history, and runs SDSU's public history internship program.
+Sarah S. Elkind (University of Michigan, 1994) teaches environmental, political, urban and public history, and runs SDSU's public history internship program.
 She curated "Sunshine and Superheroes" for the Oakland Museum of California in 2014.
 This student-designed exhibit used ComicCon to examine San Diego's tourism industry and American popular culture.
 In 2011, she published How Local Politics Shape Federal Policy: Business, Power and the Environment in Twentieth Century Los Angeles.
 This study of oil drilling, beaches, air pollution, flooding and water resources development in Southern California explains how business groups secured their influence in Los Angeles politics, and how local priorities drove federal policy in the mid-twentieth century.
 Her other works include Bay Cities and Water Politics: The Battle for Resources in Boston and Oakland (Kansas, 1998) which won the Abel Wolman prize for best book in public works history in 1998; and Public Works and Public Health: Reflections on Urban Politics and Environment, 1880-1925 (Public Works Historical Society, 1999).
 She is currently researching the evolution of national identity in Europe and the United States in two comparative studies, one considering American and Spanish water resources development, and another probing cowboys and Vikings in American and Danish popular history and museums.

 Copyright © 2013 - All Rights Reserved - The statements found on this page/site are for informational purposes only.
 While every effort is made to ensure that this information is up-to-date and accurate, official information can be found in the university publications.
 Page last updated on

 To view pdf files you may need to download Adobe Reader. | To view Microsoft Word documents (doc) you may need to download Word viewer.